iterorganization/imas-python/docs/source/courses/basic/analyze.rst

         .. literalinclude:: imaspy_snippets/read_equilibrium_time_array.py

 .. attention::

     IMASPy objects mostly behave the same way as numpy arrays.
-However, in some cases functions explicitly expect a pure numpy array.
-In this case, the ``.value`` attribute can be used to obtain the underlying data.
+However, in some cases functions explicitly expect a pure numpy array and supplying an IMASPy object raises an exception.
+When this is the case, the ``.value`` attribute can be used to obtain the underlying data.

 .. note::
     IMASPy has two main ways of accessing IDSs.
 In the exercises above, we used